-Good humour is key to weathering life’s knocks and finding the amusing and surprising in people and situations.
+Good humor is key to weathering life’s knocks and finding the amusing and surprising in people and situations.

-A character who has a good sense of humour has several abilities:
+A character who has a good sense of humor has several abilities:

 - Speaking truth to power: The figure of the joker or jester often overlaps with that of adviser.
 If you look at Shakespeare’s plays, the ‘Fool’ is often the wisest character who sees the truth of situations and can communicate it to kings and paupers alike, thanks to the lightness of their approach

 - Diffusing conflict: Jokers and jesters often have an uncanny ability to diffuse tension and conflict by replacing anger with laughter

 - Entertaining others: Good-humored characters are often sought out for their satisfying or distracting company